Complete Dynamic Logic of Communicating Hybrid Programs: Conclusion

 \section{Conclusion}

-This article studies completeness of the dynamic logic of communicating hybrid programs \dLCHP, which is for modeling and verification of parallel interactions of hybrid systems.
+This article shows completeness for the dynamic logic of communicating hybrid programs \dLCHP, which is for modeling and verification of parallel interactions of hybrid systems.
 These interactions go beyond the mere sum of hybrid and parallel systems because only their combination faces the challenge of true parallel synchronization in real time.
-Despite this complexity \dLCHP's compositional proof calculus disentangles the subtly intertwined dynamics of parallel hybrid systems into atomic pieces of discrete, continuous, and communication behavior.
-The calculus supports \emph{truly} compositional reasoning, \iest the decomposition of parallel hybrid systems is along specifications of their external behavior only, which can always express enough to be complete but which are not cluttered with exponential parallel overhead when simple properties suffice.
-Therefore, \dLCHP embeds assumption-commitment (ac) reasoning into dynamic logic, and further replaces classical monolithic Hoare-style proof rules with far-reaching modularization of deductions about parallel systems that is driven by a stringent modal view onto ac-reasoning.
+Despite this complexity \dLCHP's compositional proof calculus disentangles the subtly intertwined dynamics of parallel hybrid systems into atomic pieces of discrete, continuous, and parallel behavior.
+The calculus supports \emph{truly} compositional reasoning, \iest the decomposition of parallel hybrid systems is along specifications of their external behavior only, which can always express enough to be complete but which are not cluttered with exponential parallel overhead where simple properties suffice.
+Therefore, \dLCHP embeds assumption-commitment (ac) reasoning into dynamic logic, and further replaces classical monolithic Hoare-style proof rules with a far-reaching modularization of deductions about parallel systems that is driven by a stringent modal view onto ac-reasoning.
 At the core of this development is the parallel injection axiom, which proves properties of a parallel subprogram from its projection onto the subprogram alone.
+Completeness shows that this convincingly simple axiom is the \emph{only} proof principle necessray for reasoning about safety of parallel hybrid systems.
 Classical proof rules for parallel systems derive, but their soundness simply follows from the soundness of \dLCHP's small modular reasoning principles, simplifying side conditions that are notoriously subtle for parallel system verification.